 The LINES Ballet performs before live audiences all over the world.
 But the video for this title was specially shot in studio.
 Each of the three pieces is the subject of a separate film that could be shown individually on TV.
 From what I saw on the bonus extra, King was there working on every frame with his TV director, Andreas Morell.
 Most of the dance titles we get are by-products made as a possible additional profit center from live shows before a audience.
 The TV director does the best he can with limited resources and access to the dancers.
 But to King, subject title was a major project with the goal of making the best video possible to spread the fame of his group.
 Below is a shot of the stage King built for recording this title.
 A rail track runs all the way across the "front" of the stage.
 A camera on rails, a camera on wheels, and a boom camera shoot simultaneously:

-We don't have anything else quite this good.
+So the video is exceptionally good.
 I know of no legacy movie film to mention here other than the Amelia film from Édouard Lock.
 But that film was made with processing of the image for a special look.
 Nor could anything on VHS, laser disc, or DVD even enter consideration.
 Of course, we have a number of great HDVDs of the big ballet houses in famous works like Swan Lake, Giselle, as well as new works like the Little Mermaid.
 All of these films deal with big challenges---but none of them has intimate video with the beauty and clarity achieved by King and Morell.
 We have a fine Siddharta modern ballet, but that video was shot live and required mostly full stage shots.
-The Caravaggio title from the Berliner Staatsballett is competitive and I'll give it the honor of first runner up in terms of beautiful images of the human body.
+The Caravaggio title from the Berliner Staatsballett is competitive and I'll give it the honor of being one of the best for showing beautiful images of the human body.
 And guess who was the the TV director for Caravaggio?
-You're right---it was in fact the same Andreas Morell who shot our Lines Ballet disc!
+You're right---it was in fact the same Andreas Morell who shot our LINES Ballet disc!

 Of the 3 pieces on this disc, I liked Scheherazade and Dust and Light the best.
 Here are a few screenshots to whet your appetite.
 My overall favorite shot is the one that follows of Ashley Jackson in Dust and Light: